This is the last part of a five-part series. For an explanation on why this series is happening, check out Part 1.

 If you are hiking early in the season (especially after a high snow year), you may want to hop off the PCT at the junction and hike around the eastern side of Hyas Lake to bypass the crossing.
 This trail will meet you back up with the PCT at the Hyas Lake Trail junction (PCT 2440.3 – 4,469 ft / 1,362 m) near Deception Pass.

-Continuing northward the trail enters King County and passes by the entertainingly named Surprise Mountain and Surprise Lake (sorry for ruining the surprise).
+Continuing northward the trail enters Snohomish County and passes by the entertainingly named Surprise Mountain and Surprise Lake (sorry for ruining the surprise).

 The trail ends up bouncing around a series of small alpine lakes, and then switchbacking down through a ski resort to where it meets Highway 2 at the base of Stevens Pass ski area (where there is dining, and a large parking lot).